oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

     bibliography: bibliography(BIBTEX_PATH, title: "References", style: "american-chemical-society") )

-Here, we propose atomistic mechanisms for a redox-sensitive green fluorescent protein variant roGFP2 including a novel Cu(I) sensing application.
+Here, we propose an atomistic mechanism for Cu(I) sensing for a redox-sensitive green fluorescent protein variant, roGFP2.
+#todo("This is a very rough draft and not polished.
+Ideas and concepts are stable.")

 = GFP fluorescence mechanism

 The fluorescence mechanism in green fluorescent protein (GFP) is a complex interplay of photophysical and photochemical processes that occur at the molecular level.
 This section delves into the current understanding of fluorescence in GFP, exploring the fundamental principles of excitation and de-excitation, as well as the various factors that influence these processes.
 We will examine how the protein environment modulates the fluorescent properties, the critical role of chromophore protonation states, and the intricate dynamics of excited-state phenomena such as non-adiabatic crossings and proton transfer.
-From this point forward, we will refer to eGFP as "GFP" and eGFP chromophore @cormack1996facs as "chromophore" that is the result of the F64L and S65T mutations from the #emph[Aequorea victoria] wild type GFP @prasher1992primary.
+From this point forward, we will refer to enhanced GFP (eGFP) as "GFP" and eGFP chromophore @cormack1996facs as "chromophore" that is the result of the F64L and S65T mutations from the #emph[Aequorea victoria] wild type GFP (wtGFP) @prasher1992primary.

 == Chromophore

-Fluorescence in GFP begins with the absorption of a photon by the chromophore, typically in the blue region of the visible spectrum (around 488 nm).
-This absorption process is intimately linked to the unique molecular structure of the chromophore.
-The chromophore is formed autocatalytically from three amino acid residues---Ser65, Tyr66, and Gly67---through a series of reactions involving cyclization, dehydration, and oxidation.
-The resulting structure consists of a hydroxybenzylidene imidazolinone moiety, which forms an extended $pi$-conjugated system.

 #figure(
     image(FIG_DIR + "h-background/h005-cro/cro-a.svg", width: 2.3in),